Trikkeri/coursework-mooc-2016/README.md

 *
 *

 These excercises are large exercises where i have freely designed the program structure.
-Only appearance of the user interface and the required commands have been predefined.
+Only appearance of the user interface and required commands have been predefined.